The Things Stack

 - Payload formatters (Uplink) → JavaScript

-Then paste a decoder matching your STICKER firmware payload.
+Paste a decoder matching your STICKER firmware payload format.

-HARDWARIO provides a working STICKER codec example (JavaScript decodeUplink style) here:
+HARDWARIO provides a working STICKER codec example here:

 6) Verify data in TTS